 One of the most common side effects of e-cigarettes is decreased salivary flow, which occurs as a result of nicotine constricting or narrowing the blood vessels.
 Without enough saliva, there will be other problems like mouth and throat dryness which, in turn, can lead to tooth decay and bad breath.

-The nicotine in the e-cigarettes, or even tobacco smoking for that matter, gets absorbed by the oral mucosa.
+The nicotine in the e-cigarettes, or even tobacco smoking for that matter, gets absorbed by the Oral Surgeon Chula Vista.
 This, in turn, may cause irritation particularly of the mucosa of the cheeks and pharynx.
-Such irritation may manifest as redness, mouth sores and blisters.
+Such irritation may manifest as redness, mouth sores, and blisters.

 Nicotine, being a vasoconstrictor, can also reduce the amount of blood flow to the gum tissues.
 Without enough blood, the gums do not receive the right amount of oxygen and nutrients needed for them to survive and stay healthy; hence, they shrink or recede.